Patrena94/Patrena-A.-D.-Smith/README.md

 Added a paragraph to the about me section. added Resume html and linked to the style.css and secondary-style.css added resume text and format.
-Downloaded Digital Gaming image from Deigtial Gaming Market Retport 2015-202.
+Downloaded Digital Gaming image from Digtial Gaming Market Retport 2015-202.
 Egpt-business.com to utilize for Pastel Images downloaded Data Hygine:big Data's Big Problem from hospitalitytech.com to utilize for Led Wall llot downloaded The future of Work Transforming Data image from tdwi.org for the Surf Report Mern Stack. downloaded calculators Casio USA from casio.com the for the image for calculator.